- 8.12k views

 Before deciding on which safari near Cape Town to embark upon, consider your priorities.
 If you’re traveling with children, there are a few reserves that are more family-friendly than others.
 If traveling in comfort is a must, there are luxury options overflowing with South African hospitality.
 Or if it’s all about which animals you’re going to see, be it the Big 5 or a rare encounter with the White lion, there are safaris that can practically guarantee what you will spot these.
 Whichever safari you choose, we doubt you’ll be disappointed!

 When you are done with the safari, you might want to try other activities available in and around Cape Town.
-We highly recommend taking on one of the many hiking trails in the city or pursuing the famous road trip – The Garden Route.
+We highly recommend taking on one of the many hiking trails in Cape Town or pursuing the famous road trip – The Garden Route.